ty-davis/CS2420/README.md

 # CS2420
-Repository for the cod ein my CS2420 class
+Repository for the code in my CS2420 class